 Fondue goes in and out of style, but at heart it's an ancient form of one-pot-cooking.
 And right now it's hot, hot, hot.

-Fondue can be a pot of melted cheese, liquefied chocolate, or boiling-hot oil for cooking meats.
+First things first, though.
+Fondue isn't always cheese based.
+It can be one of three things: a pot of melted cheese, liquefied chocolate, or boiling-hot oil for cooking meats.
 The fun part is skewering nibbles on long forks and dipping into the communal pot.
 What better way to gather your best pals and truly share a meal.

-Best food size: Aim for 1-inch cubes, just enough for one or two bites.
+Best food size for fondue: Aim for 1-inch cubes, just enough for one or two bites.

 Best fondue pot: Ceramics work best for showcasing dessert fondue; metal pots work best for cooking meats and vegetables in oil, wine, or broth.

-Best temperature: A tea light candle or low flame (a warm 120 degrees) keeps cheese or dessert fondues at perfect melting temperatures.
+Best temperature for fondue: A tea light candle or low flame (a warm 120 degrees) keeps cheese or dessert fondues at perfect melting temperatures.
 If you're cooking meats in a pot of hot oil, the oil needs to be kept at 375 degrees to cook food quickly and evenly.

-Best oil: peanut oil.
+Best oil for fondue: peanut oil.
 A low smoke point makes it best for high frying temperatures.

-Best wine: Something acidic (like Sauvignon Blanc) helps keep cheese fondue smooth.
+Best wine for cheese fondue: Something acidic (like Sauvignon Blanc) helps keep cheese fondue smooth.

 Best fast fix: Cheese mixture clumping?
 Add a few drops of lemon juice.
 Chocolate or butterscotch mixture separating?
 Whisk in a little more cream.